Rokia Traoré: Personal life

 From 2013 to 2018, Traoré had a relationship with Jan Goossens, a Belgian playwright and artistic director with whom she has a daughter, born in Belgium in 2015.
 Since their separation in 2018, the couple have been in conflict over custody of their daughter.
 The custody conflicts are due in part to conflict between African and European judicial systems.
 A court in Mali issued full custody to Traoré, but this was disputed by the government in Goossens' home country of Belgium.

-In March of 2020, Traoré was arrested after a judge in Brussels issued a warrant ordering her to surrender her 5-year-old daughter.
-Traoré was detained at Fleury-Mérogis prison near Paris and went on hunger strike upon her arrival.
+In March 2020, Traoré was arrested after a judge in Brussels issued a warrant ordering her to surrender her five-year-old daughter.
+Traoré was detained at Fleury-Mérogis Prison near Paris and went on hunger strike upon her arrival.
 She had been traveling to Europe to attend a hearing related to the custody dispute at the time of the arrest.
 Several musicians publicly voiced support for Traoré and called for her release, including Angélique Kidjo, Damon Albarn, Youssou N'Dour, and Salif Keita.
+On June 22, 2024, Rokia Traoré was arrested upon her arrival in Italy, following a European arrest warrant, issued by Belgian justice.
+On September 26, the Italian justice system decided to extradite Rokia Traoré.
+On November 20, the Italian Court of Cassation gave its authorization for the extradition of Rokia Traoré to Belgium, rendering its final judgment of extraction to Belgium.
+On November 29, Rokia Traoré was extradited from Italy to Belgium and imprisoned in Haren prison in Brussels.
+On January 22, 2025, Rokia Traoré agreed to reach an agreement with the girl's father so that both could see the child again.
+A hearing was scheduled for June 2025 in Brussels to examine the implementation of the agreement and scheduled the pleadings.